silx-kit/silx/doc/source/troubleshooting.rst

 - Widgets in :mod:`silx.gui.plot3d`, and
 - The OpenGL backend of :class:`~silx.gui.plot.PlotWidget` and related widgets in :mod:`silx.gui.plot`.

-When running applications based on OpenGL2.1 through ssh, there are a few reasons that can avoid the display of OpenGL widgets:
+When running applications based on OpenGL2.1 through ssh, there are a few situations that can prevent the display of OpenGL widgets:

 - Make sure to use ``ssh -X`` to enable X11 forwarding.
 - OpenGL is disabled with X11 forwarding (the default on Debian 8 and 9).
 See `Enabling OpenGL forwarding`_.